Al Qaeda splinter group moves to take eastern Syrian city

 World powers have been deadlocked over how to resolve the conflict, further complicated by deadly feuding between rebel groups that has killed thousands of fighters this year.

-The fighting centres around villages on the outskirts of Deir al-Zor where rebel groups have been fighting each other for control of oilfields and strategic areas.
+The fighting centers around villages on the outskirts of Deir al-Zor where rebel groups have been fighting each other for control of oilfields and strategic areas.

-In Syria's conflict, clashes tend to be highly localised and, when it suits their aims, the Nusra Front and ISIL have fought side by side in some areas.
+In Syria's conflict, clashes tend to be highly localized and, when it suits their aims, the Nusra Front and ISIL have fought side by side in some areas.

 ISIL is a rebranding of al Qaeda in Iraq, which fought against American forces during the U.S. occupation.
 It draws strength from a core of foreign fighters and has imposed a strict interpretation of Islamic law in territories it controls.